fearnlj01/NadekoBot/docs/guides/Linux Guide.md

 - In **Username:** type `root`
 - In **Password:** type `the new root password (you changed at the start)`
 - Click on **Connect**
-- It should show you the new folder you created.
+- It should show you the NadekoBot folder which was created by git earlier
-- Open it.
+- Open that folder, then open the `src` folder, followed by another `NadekoBot` folder and you should see `credentials_example.json` here

 ####Renaming Credentials.json

 - Copy the `credentials_example.json` to desktop
-- EDIT it as it is guided here: [Setting up Credentials.json](Windows Guide.md#setting-up-credentialsjson-file)
+- EDIT it as it is guided here: [Setting up Credentials.json](http://nadekobot.readthedocs.io/en/1.0/guides/Windows%20Guide/#setting-up-credentialsjson-file)
-- Read here how to [Create DiscordBot application](https://github.com/miraai/NadekoBot/blob/dev/docs/guides/Windows%20Guide.md#creating-discordbot-application)
+- Read here how to [create a DiscordBot application](http://nadekobot.readthedocs.io/en/1.0/guides/Windows%20Guide/#creating-discordbot-application)
 - Rename it to `credentials.json` and paste/put it back in the folder. `(Yes, using CyberDuck)`
 - You should see two files `credentials_example.json` and `credentials.json`
-- Also if you already have nadeko setup and have `credentials.json`, `config.json`, `nadekobot.sqlite`, and `"permissions" folder`, you can just copy and paste it to the Droplets folder using CyberDuck.
+- Also if you already have nadeko setup and have `credentials.json` and `NadekoBot.db`, you can just copy and paste it to the Droplets folder using CyberDuck.

 ####Running NadekoBot